All Episodes

 This is a form of insanity.

-All right, we have at the top of the next hour.
+All right, we have at the top of the next hour, we have Sarah Carter and we have Greg Jarrett.

 I want to set the scene for you, though.

-Paul Sperry has an amazing column out today in the New York Post, and he's talking about that the House Intelligence Committee chair, Devin Nunes, and how he's examining whether the vaunted Obama intelligence community assessment, claiming that Russia meddled in the presidential election was actually based on that bogus Hillary Clinton bought and paid for dossier.
+Paul Sperry has an amazing column out today in the New York Post, and he's talking about the House Intelligence Committee chair, Devin Nunes, and how he's examining whether the vaunted Obama intelligence community assessment claiming that Russia meddled in the presidential election was actually based on that bogus Hillary Clinton bought and paid for dossier.

-And Nunes discovered the findings that the Obama intelligence assessment, the OIA, uh mirror almost exactly the made-up crap that Hillary Clinton had her henchmen stick in that dossier.
+And Nunes discovered the findings that the Obama intelligence assessment, the OIA, mirror almost exactly the made-up crap that Hillary Clinton had her henchmen stick in that dossier.

-So from Sperry's column, he says, suspiciously Barack Obama's intelligence community assessment, the ICA matches the main allegations leveled by the Clinton paid for dossier on Trump, which wormed its way into the intelligence channels in addition to the FBI, Justice Department, and State Department during the 2016 campaign.
+So from Sperry's column, he says, suspiciously, Barack Obama's intelligence community assessment, the ICA, matches the main allegations leveled by the Clinton paid-for dossier on Trump, which wormed its way into the intelligence channels in addition to the FBI, Justice Department, and State Department during the 2016 campaign.

 Now, this is important.

-Now remember, the dossier was never verified by anybody.
+Now, remember, the dossier was never verified by anybody.

 Not by Fusion GPS, not by anybody in the FBI, DOJ, nobody.